 The basic financial statements are designed to provide readers with a broad overview of the District's finances, in a manner similar to a private-sector business.

-The basic financial statements report on the function of the District that is principally supported by user fees and charges.
+The basic financial statements report on the function of the District that is principally supported by parking fees and charges.

 The statement of net position presents information on all the District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources with the residual amount being reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.
+The District uses an enterprise fund to account for the operations of a parking garage which is owned and maintained by the District.